yifeiyin/NOTES/_OTHERS/readme.md

 #### What is this folder for?

-This folder contains other miscellaneous coding-related things: temporary memos, enviornment setups, etc.
+This folder contains other miscellaneous coding-related things: temporary memos, environment setups, etc.